-Step 1.
+Step 2.
 Wash & pack gear

-- Rinse all tapes, pegs and quadrats with freshwater and let them dry. - Review supplies for next sampling and request new materials - Store gear for next sampling
+- Rinse all tapes, pegs and quadrats with freshwater and let them dry.
+Do every day of monitoring. - Review supplies for next sampling and request new materials. - Store gear in a safe and dry place for next sampling.

-Step 2.
+Step 3.
 Press any voucher seagrass specimens if collected